JNRowe/jnrowe.github.io/articles/tips/Visual_vim_mode_identifier.rst

 Paul Kerry rants about his problems with vim_ over the cooler today, and as a long time ``vim`` user I found it hard not to respond to some of the points.

-    All this mode switching makes it hard to know whether typing "Paul" is going to insert a huge block of code from the ether or insert, you know, "Paul" on the screen.
+    All this mode switching makes it hard to know whether typing “Paul” is going to insert a huge block of code from the ether or insert, you know, “Paul” on the screen.

-The point Paul is making is that when he is in `normal mode`_, typing the "P" of "Paul" can cause ``vim`` to insert a huge amount of text at the cursor.
+The point Paul is making is that when he is in `normal mode`_, typing the “P” of ”Paul” can cause ``vim`` to insert a huge amount of text at the cursor.
 The text comes from the `unnamed register`_, so it will be whatever potentially very large chunk of text he deleted or yanked_ last.